-The humpbacks that breed and birth in this part of the world all congregate because of the calm, warm waters off the Fraser Coast.
-They hang around for quite a while before starting their migration south again.
-And they like to use this area as like a training ground for their calves.
+The humpbacks that breed and birth in this part of the world all congregate here because of the calm, warm waters off the Fraser Coast.
+They use the area as a training ground for their newborn calves, so they hang around for quite a while before starting their migration south again.

 What do you see?

 There are several different whale behaviours to watch out for – I think we were lucky enough to see all but one of them on our day out there: